HalemoGPA/paas-national-prescription-extractor/README.md

 ---

-**Day Supply National** - *The definitive solution for prescription data extraction*
+**PAAS National** - *The definitive solution for prescription data extraction*

-*Built by pharmacists, for pharmacists.
+*Built by TJMLabs.
 Trusted by healthcare systems nationwide.*